mw0/MLnotebooks/HuggingFace/README.md

 * when user selects a title:
   * fetches the full article directly from the Times website
   * extracts body of article using BeautifulSoup
-  * submits first 2500 characters of body to HuggingFace's summarizer
+  * submits first 720 words of body to HuggingFace's summarizer
   * prints the resulting summary
   * prints content of full article